MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/retention-policies.md

 > [!NOTE]
 > That page explains why you might sometimes see delays when retention policies delete messages.
 For example, messages can be visible up to 7 days after the expiration period you've configured in the retention policy.

 If you set up multiple Teams retention policies with different retention settings, the principles of retention resolve any conflicts.
 For example, if there is a conflict between retaining or deleting the same content, that content is always retained.
 If there is a conflict in how long to retain the same content, it is retained for the longest retention period.
-These two principles of retention address the majority of conflicts that might arise when you have multiple retention policies for Teams, but for detailed information, see [The principles of retention, or what takes precedence?]https://docs.microsoft.com/microsoft-365/compliance/retention#the-principles-of-retention-or-what-takes-precedence) from the Microsoft 365 documentation.
+These two principles of retention address most conflicts that might arise when you have multiple retention policies for Teams, but for detailed information, see [The principles of retention, or what takes precedence?]https://docs.microsoft.com/microsoft-365/compliance/retention#the-principles-of-retention-or-what-takes-precedence) from the Microsoft 365 documentation.

 ## When to use retention policies for Teams